mcogswell/cnn_treevis/README.md

   dequeues a whole batch from the queue and runs it.
 Once a specific path's job gets to execute it's likely to have already been handled by some other job, so it doesn't have to do any work.
 Tricky, but fun... use asyncio

+* Make both net and image context apparent in URL.
+There should also be a way to select a network from a list of networks that can be visualized.